DTM-software-engineering-BOOKBUDDY-AI/report/sections/04-development/index.md

 This section outlines the version control practices employed during the project and discusses a key learning experience related to project setup.
 ## Development

-### DVCS (Distributed Version Control System)

-- **System Used:** Git is used for version control, as indicated by the presence of a `.git` directory in the project structure.
-- **Conventions (Branches, Commits, PRs, Issues, Reviews):** Specific conventions for branching strategies (e.g., Gitflow, GitHub Flow), commit message formatting, pull request procedures, issue tracking, and code review processes are not documented within the provided project files (`README.md`, source code).
-These are typically established and maintained as team/project standards outside the codebase itself.

 ### Implementation Details